breezeight/nicola_blog/_guides/javascript.markdown

 #### for..of

-If you iterate on an object with a for..in loop, you're also only getting at the values indirectly, because it's actually iterating only over the enumerable properties of the object, leaving you to access the properties manually to get the values.
+If you iterate on an object with a `for..in` loop, you're also only getting at the values indirectly, because it's actually iterating only over the enumerable properties of the object, leaving you to access the properties manually to get the values.

-if you want to iterate over the values directly instead of the array indices (or object properties), ES6 adds a `for..of` loop syntax for iterating over arrays (and objects, if the object defines its own custom iterator):
+If you want to iterate over the values directly instead of the array indices (or object properties), ES6 adds a `for..of` loop syntax for iterating over arrays (and objects, if the object defines its own custom iterator):

 ```js
 var myArray = [1, 2, 3];